 Faced with an ongoing crisis with Israel and a long-standing blockade in the Gaza Strip, the Palestinian people, including people with disabilities, get by as best they can.

-The situation in which HI intervenes in Palestine is unique and particularly complex.
 The living conditions in the occupied Palestinian territories remain very tense and Palestinians living in the Gaza strip and the West Bank are particularly vulnerable.
-The already precarious socio-economic situation has deteriorated since the summer 2014 Israeli Offensive, “Protective Edge”.
-Lack of employment opportunities have driven the unemployment rate to over 38%, further exacerbated by strict restrictions of movement of goods and people.
+The already precarious socio-economic situation heavily deteriorated since the COVID pandemic.
+Due to lack of employment opportunities, restrictions of movement of goods and people, etc., unemployment rate has skyrocketed.
 With service sectors and non-governmental organisations resources stretched thin, Palestinians are struggling to meet their basic needs, especially persons with disabilities who are often overlooked and lack proper representation in development and relief efforts.

 People with disabilities have to contend with discrimination at every level of society, in particular in the areas of education and employment.
 This situation is especially problematic for women with disabilities and the mothers of children with disabilities.